 The free program PCB Express was used to design our PCBs (seen on the right).

 Two easy to use mediums exist to electrically and physically connect the solar cells to the PCB, solder paste and conductive epoxy.
-Solder paste is placed between two metal surfaces, such as between a solar cell and a PCB pad and then passed through a solder oven.
-The oven melts the solder with a process called reflow soldering.
-The two components are then physically and electrically attached.
+Solder paste is placed between two metal surfaces, such as between a solar cell and a PCB pad and then paste is heated with a rework tool to secure the connection.

 Conductive epoxy on the other hand is an adhesive which usually contains silver.
 Epoxy comes in two tubes, resin and hardener, and when combined it begins to cure and eventually solidifies.